Another month has passed for us in Chiang Mai and it is time to share the numbers with you!

 - Another tricky one!
 I know exactly how much cash we start with each month, how much we withdraw, and how much we have left at the end.
 We do the math and all cash, excluding eating out, is considered miscellaneous.

 - This was the month prior to my mom coming to visit.
 There were a few things from the USA, that we wanted her to bring along, so we made some extra purchases.
-One of those items was a replacement laptop for Anya.
+One of those items was a replacement laptop for our daughter.
 Our laptops are all 2 1/2 years old.
 Her laptop battery no longer held a charge and the power brick stopped working.
 Luckily, she and I both had the same brand, so she could use my power cord.
 That was less than optimal, so we decided it was worth it to just get her a new laptop.
 Thanks for bringing it Gma Bev!

 - I know what you are thinking, “Why do they have travel when they always travel?”
 Next time, I am going to rethink this.
 Since we were in an apartment most of the time and using it as a home base, I chose to keep it this go round.
 I just didn’t want to muddy the water on the cost of an apartment and have people think it was higher than it actually is.

 - In October we took a 3 day road trip to Pai and also had a “staycation” on the other side of Chiang Mai.

 - This is a set fee at $146 a month.
 The only reason we have this cost is because there were certain items we felt we couldn’t live without.
 I sure hope when we ever return to the US, that we still feel the same about those items.
 They are costing us a fortune!
 If you are leaving your home country to travel for 1+years, just get rid of your stuff!